 Stage 2 – distribution of the malware inside the network

 The real problem starts at stage two.
-Once the first device in your network is infected or an already compromised machine connects to your network, then it will scan the entire network for devices which a vulnerable to the EternalBlue exploit (CVE-2017-0143 to 0148).
-Once it has found new victims, which is effectively every Windows machine not patched with MS17-010, it implants the DoublePulsar backdoor to install the Petya ransomware and this time the user on the new victims machine doesn't have to do anything which means the domino effect starts and it is spreading everywhere bringing your company's IT operation to a hold.
+Once the first device in your network is infected or an already compromised machine connects to your network, then it will scan the entire network for devices that a vulnerable to the EternalBlue exploit (CVE-2017-0143 to 0148).
+Once it has found new victims, which is effectively every Windows machine not patched with MS17-010, it implants the DoublePulsar backdoor to install the Petya ransomware and this time the user on the new victim’s machine doesn’t have to do anything which means the domino effect starts and it is spreading everywhere bringing your company’s IT operation to a hold.